 [* Laure Saint-Raymond received the Irène Joliot Curie 2011 « Young female scientist » prize;

 Nalini Anantharaman, Sylvia Serfati were both awarded with the Prix Henri Poincaré 2012]

 “Those working in STEM fields have the potential to radically change the lives of many people around the world.
 Not having adequate gender participation in those fields can hinder the ability of these fields to adequately reach 50% of our population — whether through developing medical treatments for women’s health issues or the development of public infrastructure that better serves families or technology designed with a diverse user-base in mind.
 Through research into the gender gap, we can work to diagnose and treat the issues preventing women’s equal representation.”

 We will curate readers’ comments to update this study for June 18th 2015, to coincide with our talk at InspireFest 2015.
 This international conference takes place in Dublin, Ireland, and focuses on science, technology and innovation, featuring leaders from the world of STEM.
 If you are in academics and you would like to share your experience and views, we’ll be grateful.
-Feel free to connect with us here.

 Questions / Topics of Interest:

 - Are you surprised by these numbers?
 If so, how?